 The Office land use category identifies areas appropriate for office, residential, professional and service uses, hospital and medical uses, and appropriate ancillary uses.
 Office designations shall be applied to compact office development.
 Residential uses in office districts shall be designed as new in-town development, mixed-use, live-work, compound use or shall accommodate existing residential development within the Office zoning district.
 Some non-office type uses such as restaurants may be allowed in this land use category by a Special Use Permit process established in the Land Development Code.
-Densities shall not exceed 20 units per acre.
+Densities shall not exceed 20 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Land development regulations shall determine the appropriate scale of uses; and the specific criteria for the siting of private schools and churches.
 Intensity will be controlled by adopting land development regulations that establish height limits of 5 stories or less, that require buildings to face the street, and modest build-to lines, instead of a maximum floor area ratio; however, height may be increased to a maximum of 8 stories by Special Use Permit.
 For hospitals and large-scale medical office facilities that are located in a Medical Services zoning district, the height may be increased to 14 stories by Special Use Permit.